 Political, social, economic, and cultural history of the United States from the Industrial Revolution to the present.
 Focuses on the ideals, decisions, forces, institutions, individuals, events, and processes that affected the continuity and change during this time.
-Satisfies CSU Title V, Section 40404, U.S. History, Constitution, and American Ideals requirement when both HIST 17B and POLSCI 1 pri HIST 17A are completed.
+Satisfies CSU Title V, Section 40404, U.S. History, Constitution, and American Ideals requirement when both HIST 17B and-order-states POLSCI 1 or HIST 17A are completed.
 (L)

-HIST 29-Women in American History (3 units) CSU/UC

-General introduction to the history of women in America from colonial times to the present.
+HIST 29-Women in American History (3 units) CSU/UC General introduction to the history of women in America from colonial times to the present.
 Emphasis on the changing political, economic, social, and ethnic history.
-Not open for credit to student with credit in WOMEN 29.
+Not open for credit to students with credit in WOMEN 29.
 (L)